 Additional COVID-19 cases reported in Scioto County

-SCIOTO COUNTY, Ohio (WSAZ) - Two new cases of COVID-19 have been confirmed in Scioto County, health officials announced Wednesday.
-That makes nine new cases in the county since Monday, bringing the total to 29 cases.
+SCIOTO COUNTY, Ohio (WSAZ) - Four new cases of COVID-19 have been confirmed in Scioto County, Ohio.

-Health officials say the surge in cases is linked to travel to COVID-19 hotspots such as Myrtle Beach and Daytona Beach.
-Health officials say travelers must protect themselves and take CDC precautions when on vacation.
+According to the Scioto County and Portsmouth City Health Departments, the new cases were identified as part of the pop up testing that was held at Compass Health Care Center last Wednesday.

+Contact tracing and quarantine protocol is being conducted by the health departments for the new positive cases.

 Copyright 2020 WSAZ.
 All rights reserved.